cGNF-Dev/RcGNF/README.md

 ## Setting up RcGNF

-1. **Install R**:
+1. **Install RStudio**:

-   Ensure you have the latest version of R installed on your system.
+   Ensure you have RStudio installed on your system.

 2. **Install Python**: